Unlock Your Heart: Production and release

 The film was produced by TV Man Union.

-It was first released through movie theaters on 22 October 2021, being distributed by Showgate and the DVD&Blu-ray have been confirmed to be releasing on 13 April 2022, which will be distributed by Amuse Soft.
+It was first released in theaters on 22 October 2021, being distributed by Showgate, and the DVD & Blu-ray were released on 13 April 2022, distributed by Amuse.

-It is available to watch on the TV Asahi-affiliated streaming platform TELASA since 1 March 2022.

 Plot

-Ai is a third grade high school student who is very popular and diligent.
-She seems to have everything although she doesn't get the attention of Tatoe, a classmate she has a crush on since the first grade of high school because of his mysterious personality.
-One day, she happens to see Tatoe reading a letter and later finds out that the sender of that letter is Miyuki, a girl who suffers from diabetes, and that the two have a secret relationship.
+Ai is a third-year high school student who is very popular and diligent.
+She seems to have it all, but can't get the attention of Tatoe, a classmate she has had a crush on since her first year of high school due to his mysterious personality.
+One day, she happens to see Tatoe reading a letter and later finds out that another classmate, Miyuki, is the one who sent it, the two being in a secret relationship.
 Ai decides to become close to Miyuki while hiding her feelings for Tatoe.